New Norcia, Western Australia: History

-A significant diversion of the Great Northern Highway completed in 2017, known as the New Norcia Bypass, diverted heavy traffic away from the buildings and town.
+A significant diversion of the Great Northern Highway completed in 2017, known as the New Norcia Bypass, diverts heavy traffic away from the buildings and town.

 Abbey history

 The abbey was founded by two Spanish Benedictine monks, Giuseppe Serra and Rosendo Salvado on 1 March 1847.
 After two years spent among the local Aboriginal people, Serra and Salvado came to the conclusion that they could be more easily converted by establishing a mission rather than following them on their journeys.
 Salvado was appointed the first abbot of New Norcia on 12 March 1867.